Project Type

 Defining the Edge: We moved into high-fidelity designs, reviewing progress weekly.
 Motion was reinforced as the key differentiator to boost engagement.
 Our edge relied on motion, a strong value proposition, highly relevant copy, robust product comparisons, and customer testimonials.

-Following Elle's departure due to resource constraints at the sister company, I met with the GM, who confirmed the pivot: I would now have to continue managing product improvements and complete the remaining website redesign entirely on my own.
+Following Elle's departure due to resource constraints at our sister company, I met with the GM, who confirmed the pivot: I would now have to continue managing product improvements and complete the remaining website redesign entirely on my own.
 I accepted the challenge and took over full responsibility for the remainder of the web project.
 We will revisit this pivot once we’ve discussed the product improvements and new feature design I conducted while supervising Elle on the website.

 Having shifted to full product ownership and completed the core feature designs, I quickly took back responsibility for the rest of the website build, overseeing the final high-pressure phase with only three months left until launch.